furudbat/digimon-partner-kit/README.md

 # Digimon Partner Kit

-Build your own Digimon-Partner Digivolution line
+Build your own digimon-partner digivolution line.

 ## Features

-- Select your Starter Digimon (Child or Adult Level)
+- Select your starter Digimon (Child- or Adult-Level)
 - Select the next/prev.
 Level from the line
-- Chose from the huge library of Digimon from [wikimon](https://wikimon.net) (over 1300 Digimons)
+- Chose from a huge library of Digimon (over 1300 Digimons), thanks to [wikimon](https://wikimon.net)

 ### Limitations

-- Only main Levels are available like "Child", "Perfect and "Ultimate".
+- Only main Levels are available like "Child", "Perfect" and "Ultimate".
 Other Levels like "Armor" are skipped to keep it simple
-- Only Evolves From/To the next/prev.
-Level are possible, no digivolutions to the same Level or skipping Levels
+- Only Digivolution From/To the next/prev.
+Levels are possible, no Digivolutions at the same Level or skipping Levels